ibexa/behat/doc/features.md

 Selenium does not support drag and drop interactions between iframes.
 To achieve that you can use the `UtilityContext::moveWithHover` method (which also supports hover simulation between the actions).
 See the [drag-mock documentation](https://github.com/andywer/drag-mock#browser) (the library we use behind the scenes) for more information.

-Before you start using that you need to inject the [drag-mock script](../Resources/public/js/scripts/drag-mock.js) into your templates: one way of doing this is described in [Webpack Encore configuration doc](https://doc.ezplatform.com/en/latest/guide/bundles/#configuration-from-a-bundle).
+Before you start using that you need to inject the [drag-mock script](../src/bundle/Resources/public/js/scripts/drag-mock.js) into your templates: one way of doing this is described in [Webpack Encore configuration doc](https://doc.ibexa.co/en/4.6/administration/back_office/back_office_elements/importing_assets_from_bundle/#configuration-from-a-bundle).
 For an example see [ez.config.manager.js](../src/bundle/Resources/encore/ez.config.manager.js).

-## BehatBundle extension
+## Behat extension

 ### SiteAccess awareness